 Do you hear a loud whine when you turn the steering wheel of your Mercedes-Benz?
-This may be most noticeable when starting the car or when the engine is cold and is typically caused by low power steering fluid.
-Not only is this embarrassing; but if the power steering level is low, you should add fluid as soon as possible to avoid causing problems to the power steering pump.
-This can happen on any Mercedes-Benz model including E, C, S, CL, SLK, ML, SLK and CLK Class.
+This may be most noticeable when starting the car or when the engine is cold, typically caused by low-power steering fluid.
+Not only is this embarrassing, but if the power steering level is low, you should add fluid as soon as possible to avoid causing problems to the power steering pump.
+This can happen on any Mercedes-Benz model, including E, C, S, CL, SLK, ML, SLK, and CLK Class.

 Watch the video or follow step-by-step directions to learn how to check the power steering level on your Mercedes-Benz or add new fluid.

 Required Power Steering Fluid

 - Park your Mercedes Benz on a level surface.

 - Choose the correct power steering fluid for your car.